IBM-Swift/TodoList-CouchDB/README.md

     App started
     ```

+4. Add a `url` environment variable, with the hostname of the application,to the app on bluemix.

-4. Create the Cloudant backend and attach it to your instance.
+5. Create the Cloudant backend and attach it to your instance.

     ```
     cf create-service cloudantNoSQLDB Shared database_name
     cf bind-service Kitura-TodoList database_name
     cf restage
     ```
-5. On the Bluemix console, click on the service created in step 4.
+6. On the Bluemix console, click on the service created in step 4.
 Click on the green button titled `Launch`

-6. Click on `Create Database` near the top right of the page after launching.
+7. Click on `Create Database` near the top right of the page after launching.
 Name the database whatever (repo is currently set to expect database name to be `todo`)

-7. Create a design file.
+8. Create a design file.

   Example design file: